- Angle grinder

 - Don’t work in temperatures below 40 degrees F.

-Buy the mortar finishing tool you need to match the contour and depth of your existing mortar joints (Figure A).
-We recommend that you repoint brick sills (Photo 1) and other horizontal brick surfaces (ledges, wall tops, etc.) with flush joints (Figure A) to promote drainage—regardless of the type of mortar joint in your vertical walls.
+Before finishing the mortar joint, determine which joint matches your existing joints using Figure A above.
+Next, buy the mortar finishing tool you need to match the contour and depth of your existing mortar joints.
+We recommend that you repoint brick sills and other horizontal brick surfaces (ledges, wall tops, etc.) with flush joints to promote drainage—regardless of the type of mortar joint in your vertical walls.
 Allow the mortar to cure to “thumbprint” hardness before you finish the joint.
 Shape the vertical joints before working the long horizontal joints.
+These are the most common mortar joint profiles:

-Raked joint: Formed by removing mortar to 1/4 in. deep with a raking block (Photo 7).
+- Raked joint: Formed by removing mortar to 1/4 in. deep with a raking block.